 Seeing a heaping pile of food can discourage you from eating, so stick to smaller portions.
 If you’re like me and can’t tolerate much food, stick to what you can eat when you’re nauseous.
 Then eat more (slowly, though) as much as possible when you have an appetite.

 If you can’t stomach a real meal, nibble on healthy snacks throughout the day.
 You’ll be more likely to keep food in your stomach when you snack in bits and pieces.
 Plus, the constant food keeps your blood sugar steady (and help keep nausea at bay).

 It’s exhausting being pregnant, so ask for help when you have a chance.
 My husband took over kid duty and chores.
 My mom would also come over whenever she can so I can rest and not exert myself.

 Hang in there

-I couldn’t believe I got through those horrendous few weeks intact, and sadly some women have morning sickness much longer and even throughout their pregnancy.
-It’s difficult to think that there’s an end in sight when you don’t know just when that end is.
+I couldn’t believe I got through those horrendous few weeks intact.
+Sadly some women have morning sickness much longer and throughout their pregnancy.
+It’s difficult to imagine an end in sight when you don’t know just when that end is.

 Believing it’ll all come to pass seems hard to fathom when you’re in the thick of things.
 Still, hang in there.
 Know that what you’re feeling is normal and that you’re not alone.

 Want more help during your pregnancy?
 Download my FREE 31-page Baby Prep Workbook for tips and worksheets to help you prepare for your baby’s arrival: